A trusted device is a device you've used before to sign in to your Robinhood account—it's a device we know is yours.

 We automatically secure all Robinhood accounts with trusted devices, a form of two-factor authentication (2FA).
 With trusted devices, you’ll be required to enter a verification code when signing in from a new device—such as a new phone or laptop.
 By entering the code, you're verifying that you trust the new device.

-In addition to two-factor authentication (2FA), trusted devices help protect all Robinhood accounts with an extra layer of security.
+In addition to 2FA, trusted devices help protect all Robinhood accounts with an extra layer of security.

-You can view and manage the devices that have been used to log in to your Robinhood account, and remove any you don’t recognize or no longer use.
+You can view and manage the devices used to log in to your Robinhood account, and remove any you don’t recognize or no longer use.
 Keep in mind that the locations listed are approximate.

 We strongly suggest reviewing and following these account security best practices for all your online accounts—especially for the email associated with your Robinhood account and phone provider.